Prepare for the RIMS-CRMP-FED exam with these resources.

 - OMB (July 15, 2016).
 Circular No. A-123, Management’s Responsibility for Enterprise Risk Management and Internal Control.
 Washington, DC: U.S. Government Printing Office.*

-- Enterprise Risk Management: A Guide for Government Professionals.
-Karen Hardy, Wiley Publishing.
+- Hardy, Karen.
+Enterprise Risk Management: A Guide for Government Professionals.
+Wiley Publishing.
+New!

-- Managing Risk and Performance: A Guide for Government Decision Makers.
-Stanton and Webster, Wiley Publishing.
+- Stanton and Webster.
+Managing Risk and Performance: A Guide for Government Decision Makers.
+Wiley Publishing.
+New!

-- Improving Government Decision Making through Enterprise Risk Management.
+- Improving Government Decision Making Through Enterprise Risk Management.
 IBM Center for the Business of Government.
+New!